HamedFathi/hamedfathi/source/_posts/write-a-custom-plugin-with-aurelia-2-and-lerna.md

 ### The structure

-We want to separate our plugin in four packages.
+We want to separate our plugin in three packages.

-* **core**

-This package will contain our independent and standalone functionalites.

 * **bootstrap-v5-core**